State of Washington Classified Job Specification

 Knowledge and Abilities

-Ability to: read, understand and interpret complex laws, rules, and regulations; instruct employees in driver examining and vehicle licensing methods; deal with public in an efficient and courteous manner; follow written and oral directions; work independently when required; speak publicly and write clear and concise reports; operate commercial vehicles of all classes during the training of Licensing Services Representatives and third party testers.
+Ability to: read, understand and interpret complex laws, rules, and regulations; instruct staff in driver examining and vehicle licensing methods; interact with the public in an efficient and courteous manner; follow written and oral directions; work independently when required; speak publicly and write clear and concise reports; operate commercial vehicles of all classes during the training of Licensing Services Representatives and third-party testers.

 Legal Requirement(s)